UrbsLab/STREAMLINE/docs/source/output.md

 1. `DataCompare`: (1) one plot for each combination of algorithm + evaluation metric (only ROC-AUC, and PRC-AUC metrics), (2) the 'sample' making up each individual box-and-whisker is the set of *k* trained CV models for that algorithm
 2. `DataCompareAllModels`: (1) one plot for each evaluation metric (all 16 classification metrics), (2) the 'sample' making up each individual box-and-whisker is the set of median algorithm performances, (3) lines are overlaid on the boxplot to illustrate differences in median performance between datasets for all algorithms.

+### hcc-data_example_custom
+We will focus on the `hcc-data_example_custom` folder to walk through the remaining files, since (unlike the `hcc-data_example` folder) also includes the results of a replication analyis.
+However, note that you will find mostly the same set of files within `hcc-data_example` or for any uniquely named dataset in the folder specified by the [dataset_path](parameters.md#dataset-path) parameter.

+#### CVDatasets
+This folder contains all training and testing datsets (named as `[DATANAME]_CV_[PARTITION]_[Train or Test].csv`).
+These cross validation (CV) datasets have undergone processing, imputation, scaling, and feature selection, and are the datasets used for model training and evaluation in phase 5.

+Additionally, if [overwrite_cv](parameters.md#overwrite-cv) and [del_old_cv](parameters.md#del-old-cv) were both `False`, you will see two additional sets of CV datasets with either `CVOnly` or `CVPre` in their filenames.
+These are intermediary versions of the CV datasets (included as a further sanity check), allowing users to examine how these datasets have changed prior to phase 2 (scaling and imputation), and phase 4 (feature selection).`CVOnly` identifies CV datasets that have undergone phase 1 processing (i.e. cleaning, feature engineering, and CV partitioning). `CVPre` identifies CV datasets that have additionally undergone phase 2 (scaling and imputation).

+#### exploratory
+We will begin by explaining the files you see when first opening this folder.
+All of these files represent exploratory data analysis (EDA) of the 'processed data' (i.e. after automated cleaning and feature engineering).

+##### exploratory (Plots)
+* `ClassCountsBarPlot` - a simple bar plot illustrating class balance or imbalance
+* `DataMissingnessHistogram` - a histogram illustrating the frequency of data missingness across features
+* `FeatureCorrelations` - a pearson feature correlation heatmap

+##### exploratory (.csv)
+* `ClassCounts` - documents the number of instances in the data for each class
+* `correlation_feature_cleaning` - documents feature pairs that met the [correlation_removal_threshold](#correlation-removal-threshold) identifying which feature was retained vs deleted from the dataset
+* `DataCounts` - documents dataset counts for number of instances, features, feature types, and missing values
+* `DataMissingness` - documents missing value counts for all columns in the dataset
+* `DataProcessSummary` - documents incremental changes to instance, feature, feature type, missing value, and class counts during the individual cleaning and feature engineering steps in phase 1
+* `DescribeDataset` - output from standard pandas `describe()` function
+* `DtypesDataset` - output from standard pandas `dtypes()` function
+* `FeatureCorrelations` - documents all pearson feature correlations
+* `Missingness_Engineered_Features` - documents any newly engineered 'missingness' features added to the dataset based on the [featureeng_missingness](#featureeng-missingness) cutoff
+* `Missingness_Feature_Cleaning` - documents any features that have been removed from the data because their missingness was >= [cleaning_missingness](#cleaning-missingness)
+* `Numerical_Encoding_Map` - documents the numerical encoding mapping for any binary text-valued features in the dataset
+* `NumUniqueDataset` - output from standard pandas `nunique()` function
+* `OriginalFeatureNames` - documents all original feature names from the 'target dataset' prior to any processing
+* `ProcessedFeatureNames` - documents all feature names for the processed 'target dataset'

+##### exploratory (pickle)
+A variety of other pickle files can be found in this folder, used internally for data processing in the replication phase

 [Under Construction Below]

+##### initial
+all pre-processed EDA output
+##### univariate analysis
+- all univariate analysis results and plots

 all statistical significance results and plots for comparing modeling performance across multiple 'target datasets' run Within this folder you should find the following: